-The new 2025/26 Premier League season is now underway, and all three newly promoted teams are already faring better than those who came before them.
+The new 2025/26 Premier League season is now in full swing, and all three newly promoted teams are already faring better than those who came before them.

-The strong starts by Leeds, Sunderland and Burnley indicate that we would be in for a closer relegation battle this time around, after two consecutive seasons of all three newly promoted teams being cut adrift from the rest of the division.
+The solid starts by Leeds, Burnley, and especially Sunderland indicate that we would be in for a closer relegation battle this time around, after two consecutive seasons of all three newly promoted teams being cut adrift from the rest of the division.

 The aforementioned three teams started the season as the favourites to go back down, but is that still the case now?
 Check out the current Premier League relegation odds below.